NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2:186

-Changing topics again to a half-baked promise that if someone doubts Allah, they could try to obey him and "perhaps they will be guided".
+**New topic**: A half-baked promise that if someone doubts Allah, they could try to obey him and "perhaps they will be guided".

 Sounds like unless it's your lucky day, Allah just can't be arsed to give a hoot.

 # Surah 2:187

-Back to the topic of Ramadan.
+**New topic**: Ramadan.

 > It has been made permissible for you to be intimate with your wives during the nights preceding the fast

 Answering the question everyone was wondering, "can we have sex during ramadan?"
-Micromanaging people's sex lives.
-Classy Allah.
+Micromanaging people's sex lives?
+Classic Allah.

 > ˹You may˺ eat and drink until you see the light of dawn breaking the darkness of night, then complete the fast until nightfall.